Skip to Content

 Fishing Lure Case

-One of our readers, Shelly, submitted this fantastic idea for securing a lure.
+Shelly came up with this fantastic idea for securing a lure.
 She stores a lure in a prescription pill container.
 How clever is that?
 This hack would work well with these pool noodle fishing pole covers.

 Fishing Pole Cover